Yiddish Community & Informal Learning

 Yiddish Reading Group

 Join our Yiddish Reading Group!
 We meet weekly (mostly) to read fiction in Yiddish.
 Group members select the readings which are usually short stories or novellas.
 Discussion is in English.
-Anyone who has taken an intermediate or advanced Yiddish class at the Workers' Circle or has similar proficiency should be able to manage well in the group.
+Anyone who has taken an intermediate or advanced Yiddish class at the Boston Workers Circle or has similar proficiency should be able to manage well in the group.
 We meet Fridays from 10:30 am-12 pm on Zoom.

 Di Nest: Yiddish Creative Projects Incubator